chaudron/ovs_perf/README.md

 for the kernel datapath.

-## Test with Open vSwitch full offload (data and control path) to NIC
+## Test with Open vSwitch running on the NIC

 Offloading OVS entirely to a NIC requires the NIC to support execution of the control plane in addition to accelerating the data plane of OVS.
 We'll take the example of Cavium's LiquidIO-II SmartNIC